 - Independent thinking and equal individual contributions to group assignments are valued.

 - A mix of gender in work groups is expected.

 General Academic Regulations

-- final deadlines for withdrawal from courses without academic
+- Final deadlines for withdrawal from courses without academic penalty

 The University of Alberta is dedicated to the highest level of academic integrity.
 Therefore, academic offences such as plagiarism, cheating, aiding and abetting, and falsifying admission documents are taken very seriously.
 Consequences for academic offences can range from failing an assignment, or the entire course, to being expelled from the university.